ethannicholas/panda-old/docs/annotations.md

 Overriding methods must have the `@override` annotation.

-<a name="static"></a>
+<a name="final"></a>
-@static
+@final
 -------

-Several other programming languages, such as Java, use the word "static" to mean "belonging to the class, rather than any particular instance".
-The Panda equivalent to this notion is `@class`, *not* `@static`.
-Panda instead uses the typical English definition of the word "static", meaning "unchanging".
+The `@final` annotation generally means "unchanging", but has slightly different meanings depending on what is being annotated.

-A *static field* is one that never changes.
+A *final field* is one that never changes.
 It must be assigned by the time the object is fully constructed, and cannot be modified after it is assigned.
 The object the field points to might still be modifiable, but the field cannot be changed to point to a different object.
-In other words, if you assign a `Monster` to a static field, the `Monster` itself remains modifiable - its health may go up or down, it might be poisoned or killed - but the field cannot be made to point to a different `Monster`.
+In other words, if you assign a `Monster` to a final field, the `Monster` itself remains modifiable - its health may go up or down, it might be poisoned or killed - but the field cannot be made to point to a different `Monster`.

-A *static method* is one that cannot be overridden in subclasses.
+A *final method* is one that cannot be overridden in subclasses.
 This may make calls to the method faster, by avoiding virtual method lookup and by enabling additional optimizations, and it gives you a greater measure of control over how your classes are extended.

-A *static class* is one that cannot be subclassed. `String` and a number of other important classes in the Panda core libraries are marked static, which both guarantees consistent behavior and improves performance for very commonly-used classes.
+A *final class* is one that cannot be subclassed. `String` and a number of other important classes in the Panda core libraries are marked final, which both guarantees consistent behavior and improves performance for very commonly-used classes.